dhongu/deltatech/deltatech_saleorder_pickup_list/readme/DESCRIPTION.rst

+Features:
-Report with pickup list from sale order
+ - Report with pickup list from sale order